-Chapel services are held on both campuses on Wednesday and Friday at various hours.
+Chapel services are held throughout the week at various hours.
 Students are assigned a chapel hour and are required to attend chapel twice a week.
 In addition there are many opportunities for voluntary religious activities.
 Bible study groups, student prayer groups, Christian service activities, and evangelistic outreach are a few of these voluntary programs.
 This part of campus religious life is supervised by the Student Religious Council and the college chaplain.
 The latter is available for counsel at any time.